programingjd/tiered_server/README.md

 ### Login page

-The login page handles both login and new credential requests.
+The login page handles both login and new account requests.

+The login page first asks for a passkey.
+If there's an expired session for a specific user, then it asks for a passkey for that user only.

+If it gets a passkey, then it updates the session cookie and redirects to the user landing page.

+If it couldn't get a passkey, and there's an expired session for a specific user, then we ask that user if he wants a one-time login link.

+If we don't know the user, then we ask for the

 Just like all user-scoped pages, the login should trigger the passkey authorization flow if the `st` cookie is missing or its value indicates that the connection expired.